top of page

 Example Claim

 NB.
 In this example the costs are being expensed in the accounts due to uncertainty of outcome.
-Note that if the R&D claim was taken away it is unlikely the underlying expenditure would also be disallowed.
-A good tip is to capitalize R&D, and then expense it over the life of the finished project.
-This is attractive as earnings are enhanced, and the full tax relief is still obtained.
+If the R&D claim was taken away it is unlikely the underlying expenditure would also be disallowed.
+It is possible to capitalize R&D, and then expense it over life of finished project.
+This is attractive as earnings are enhanced, and the tax relief is still obtained.

 Which costs qualify for R&D Relief?